 Quality criteria are specified for each component.
 As each component is completed, a control process is undertaken to ensure that the criteria have been met.
 This is followed, at an appropriate time, by an assurance process that confirms that the agreed procedures have been followed and that all products have undergone the necessary checks.

 Systems development life cycle has a number of stages – for example, requirements analysis is followed by systems design, followed by construction and testing.
 Each stage contains quality control processes, usually reviews, and a quality assurance process takes place at the end of each stage.
 If proper quality control is found to be lacking, corrective action may be mandated.
 The quality control and, if necessary, the quality assurance processes are repeated until the quality criteria are met.

 The creation of a quality plan is vital to the success of a project.
 It specifies the particular standards that apply to the project.
-Ideally, they should be taken from existing organisational standards.
+Ideally, they should be taken from existing organizational standards.
 These in turn may derive from industry standards.
-However, modifications to organisational standards may be needed because of the special characteristics of a project.
+However, modifications to organizational standards may be needed because of the special characteristics of a project.

 It is common for the quality plan to be integrated with the project management plan.
 The BVOP suggests a quality control process in its project management certification program.

 Quality control of software products tends to use testing to establish the quality of deliverables to the client, and reviews for the intermediate products such as requirements, specifications, and design documents.
 Software can be subject to both testing and review.

 The V model is a useful model of the systems development process, in which the solid lines represent the forward progress of the project and the dashed lines represent the way in which quality control is exercised.
 PMA (Project Management Academy) presents detailed practical exercises in their project management course so every project manager should be prepared for this topic.